 We are making the textile supply chain more sustainable.
 By helping sports clubs and the healthcare sector to implement environmentally friendly purchasing practices, we promote ecological and social production conditions in the countries along the supply chain.
-From the environmentally conscious procurement of raw materials to fair wages for seamstresses.
+From the environmentally conscious procurement of raw materials to fair wages for the seamstresses.
 So that fair play doesn’t just take place on the pitch.

 Whether jerseys, cycling shorts or fan merchandise – according to the Federal Ministry for Economic Affairs and Energy, around eleven billion euros were spent on sportswear and shoes in Germany alone in 2020.
 However, less than one percent of sportswear traded worldwide comes from socially fair production.
 Sporting goods are therefore not only of key economic importance, their production also has a global impact on working conditions, water resources, biodiversity and climate change.